utwente-db/DAB/README.md

 This will cause postfix to send all its mail to the UT SMTP server, which, at the moment, forwards all mail originating from within the campus.

 Furthermore, `designapp1/mail.py` must be edited to ensure the sender address is corresponds to the domain of the server.

+## Installation under Apache

+This tutorial will outline the steps required to install the software under Apache.
+It is intended for services that already have an Apache server running other websites, with a system administrator who is somewhat experienced with Apache httpd and whatever operating system they choose to use.
+Note that while in principle all operating systems are supported, in practice we have assumed the project will be ran in a UNIX-like environment.
+If you want to set up the system on a standalone server, we recommend the above tutorial for nginx.

+Note that this tutorial will use the somewhat newer `mod_proxy_uwsgi`, instead of the older, and much uglier, `mod_wsgi`.
+This mod is NOT CONSIDERED STABLE UNLESS uWSGI is at least version 2.0.6, and Apache is at least version 2.4.9.
+If your system does not provide these versions, or you have an exceptionally high need for stability, we recommend the usage of the older `mod_wsgi` instead.

+Throughout this tutorial, `[DOCUMENT ROOT]` will be used to indicate the absolute path to the directory in which you cloned this project.
+Standard practice is putting it somewhere in `/var/www/`

+1. Install all the dependencies listed above.
+Take care to install uwsgi as a pip3 package, and not via the system dependencies.
+2. If your distribution does not come with Python3.6 or later, compile Python3.7 from source, then follow [this tutorial](https://www.paulox.net/2019/03/13/how-to-use-uwsgi-with-python-3-7-in-ubuntu-18-x/) to ensure uwsgi uses it.
+Also edit install.sh: the first line, `python3 -m venv venv` MUST use your new python3.7 installation.
+3. Run install.sh.
+This will create a virtual environment, and install the dependencies for the project in it.
+4. Create `secret.py` in accordance with the paragraph on it above.
+5. Copy uwsgi.ini.example to uwsgi.ini.
+Edit the values in uwsgi.ini (mostly filepaths) to correspond to your system.
+There are comments explaining what each line is supposed to do, so it should be pretty self-explanatory.
+Note that most file paths are absolute.
+The socket file can be at any location of your choice; /var/run/ is simply the standard.
+6. To test if you have correctly configured uwsgi, run `uwsgi --ini uwsgi.ini --http :8000`, which should now host the website on port 8000; you should see a login page once you go there.
+Note that static files, such as the CSS for the page, are not yet loaded in at this stage.
+7. Now that we know uwsgi works, we can configure it as a service.
+Make the service `dab` (or any name of your choice) using the init system of your operation system.
+The execute command is `uwsgi --ini [DOCUMENT ROOT]/uwsgi.ini`.
+Depending on the permissions of the files and the socket, you may need to run this as root; however, we recommend running it as www-data.
+Start the service, and make sure it is started with Apache at boot time.
+8. If the previous step succeeded, we can start configuring apache.
+If you need to set up a virtual host, we assume you already know how to do this.
+Otherwise, you can configure this as the main server by putting the configuration information at the root level of the config file.
+This project needs the following configuration:

+    DocumentRoot "[DOCUMENT ROOT]"
+    ProxyPass /static !
+    ProxyPass / unix:/var/run/dab.sock|uwsgi://uwsgi-uds-dab/
+    ProxyPassReverse / unix:/var/run/dab.sock|uwsgi://uwsgi-uds-dab/

+If you have changed the location of the socket in the previous steps, you must also change it here.

+Congratulations!
+You should now have the basic web page set up.
+You can test this by trying to access the page, at whatever port Apache runs on.
+There are now two things left to do:

+This project MUST run over https.
+It is the responsibility of the system administrator to ensure there are proper SSL certificates present.
+After this has been arranged, `SSLRequireSSL` MUST be added to the Apache configuration of this site, to ensure that only SSL connections will be accepted.
+Failure to comply with these instructions will cause passwords to be transmitted over unencrypted connections.

+The second thing is email.
+This project requires you to locally host an SMTP server, so that we can send verification emails.
+This email server only needs to relay messages from the local host, coming in over a loopback connection.
+If you do not have one installed, we recommend installing Postfix using the package manager.
+On the UT campus, the only edit that needs to be made to Postfix is the following line in `/etc/postfix/main.cf`:

+    relayhost = smtp.utwente.nl

+Once this is configured, the server should be able to create email.

+To bootstrap an administrator account, we recommend registering a regular account, then accessing the main database by hand and change the role for this account to `0`.
+The table that contains user accounts is called `dbmusers`.
+Once this is done, the administrator account can promote users to teacher or administrator status.